Package 'socviz'

 • party.
 Winning party.

 • pct_margin.
-Winner's percentage margin (of total vote)
+Winner's percentage margin (proportion of total vote)

 • r_points.
 Percentage point difference between Trump share and Clinton